TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 This Naturepedic pillow offers a certified organic latex core, and the cover is made with certified organic cotton.
 It’s also certified non-toxic by MADE SAFE.

-The stretch-knit fabric cover feels so soft you might find yourself slowly stroking it as you drift off to sleep.
+The stretch-knit fabric cover feels so soft you might find yourself slowly stroking it as you drift off to sleep (I did).
+I also found it helped keep me cool through the night.

 I also love that Naturepedic is a member of 1% For The Planet and is also Rain Forest Alliance and GREENGUARD certified.